 This BFA program blends design history and theory with collaborative skills in studio settings.
 You will complete 124 credit hours, which includes courses like Motion Design, Foundations-Plane and Color, Illustration Methods, and Contemporary Art.
 A strong portfolio is crucial for a graphic designer, and during your time at Southern, you will create a website and portfolio for future clients and employers.

 In addition to this BFA, SAU also offers an AS in graphic design, a BA in graphic design, and a BS in public relations and graphic design.
 You could also pair your program with a minor.
-Many students minor in subjects such as computer science, marketing, photography, creative writing, advertising, or business.
+Many students minor in subjects such as:

 A nationally ranked private Christian institution, Messiah University may be on the smaller side (3,370 current students), but this school offers loads of life-changing opportunities!
 You will find more than 150 undergraduate and 30 graduate programs, offered in flexible formats.
 Messiah’s NASAD accredited BFA in graphic design will take you places!